 Another trend is in turning cloud POS apps into single software solutions covering all restaurant functions.
 Now they not only record sales transactions but include features addressing the needs of the front-of-the-house, back-of-the-house, marketing, and administration teams.
 POS vendors continually add new out-of-the-box features as well as integrate with other apps striving to cover every possible need food service operators may have.
-For example, Poster POS hosts a Restaurant Technology Hackathon once a year.
-This event connects restaurant owners with software developers who can originate solutions addressing real-life needs of their businesses.

 4. Digital ordering